 Anyone can grow angry, but there are some teens who are at higher risk for developing an anger-based disorder.
-Teens who have been subjected to physical or mental abuse during childhood might face an increased risk, as they attempt to process what has been done to them.
-Teens who are exposed to frequent images of violence through videogames, movies, television shows or their neighborhoods might also be at higher risk for anger.
-In addition, teens who were punished for their anger when they were young might also be at higher risk for anger disorders later in life.
-They never learned how to express the emotion properly, so the problem tends to grow.
+Teens who have been subjected to physical or mental abuse during childhood might face an increased risk.
+They attempt to process what has been done to them and suffer emotional fallout.
+Teens who are exposed to frequent images of violence through videogames, movies, or television shows may be at higher risk for anger.
+In addition, kids that are punished for anger may be at higher risk for disorders later in life.
+They never learned how to express the emotion properly.
+Hence, the problem tends to grow.

 Left untreated, anger can cause a wide variety of health problems.
-According to an article published in the journal Thorax, uncontrolled anger can cause may of the same problems linked to uncontrolled stress, including a depressed immune system, high blood pressure, chronic fatigue and irritable bowel syndrome.
+According to an article in the journal Thorax, anger can cause problems linked to uncontrolled stress.
+This includes a depressed immune system, high blood pressure, and irritable bowel syndrome.
 In adolescents, the article states, uncontrolled anger can lead to asthma-related issues.
-Anger can directly impact the airways, and make an asthma attack even worse.
+In addition, anger can directly impact the airways, and make an asthma attack even worse.

 Some teens turn to drugs or alcohol to numb their anger and make themselves feel calm.
 Adding substance abuse into the mix can be disastrous, as the adolescent brain is susceptible to forming an attachment to substances and that attachment can persist into adulthood.
-These teens may experiment with drugs, causing chemical changes in their brains, and then be unable to stop taking those drugs even though they know the use is dangerous.
+Teens may experiment with drugs, causing chemical changes in their brains.
+Hence they may then be unable to stop taking those drugs even though they know the use is dangerous.
 It’s a slippery slope.

 Anger also puts great strain on the heart, causing it to work much harder than it should.
-Anger has long been linked to heart disease, and according to news reports, research suggests that adult men who explode in anger have a greater risk of experiencing a stroke, and they may die at an earlier age than men who do not have issues with anger.
-In other words, an anger disorder can cause premature death and a life of dysfunction.
+It has long been linked to heart disease.
+According to news reports, research suggests that adult men who explode in anger have a greater risk of health problems.
+They can experience a stroke, and may die at an earlier age than men who do not have issues with anger.
+Consequently, an anger disorder can cause premature death and a life of dysfunction.

 Teens with mild anger management issues may benefit from attending a few sessions with a counselor.
-In these sessions, they’ll learn the fundamentals of staying calm when under fire, and those skills may prevent them from developing an even more serious issue in the future.
-They might be asked to count to 10, walk around the block or chew gum before responding with anger.
+In these sessions, they’ll learn the fundamentals of staying calm when under fire.
+Those skills may prevent them from developing an even more serious issue in the future.
+Therapists might ask to count to 10, walk around the block or chew gum before responding with anger.
 They might practice expressing their emotions in ways that aren’t negative or violent.
 They might also focus on the source of the anger, learning more about why they grow mad and what they can do when anger strikes.

 There are some teens, however, who need more intensive help.
 For these teens, anger may be an overwhelming problem that merits more than a few anger management basics.
-For these teens, interventions might involve several types of therapy, and perhaps the use of medications such as antidepressants.
+For these teens, interventions might involve several types of therapy.
+Furthermore, clinicians may recommend the use of medications such as antidepressants.

-Some therapists encourage angry teens to learn relaxation skills.
-It’s difficult to yell, scream and hit when the body and mind are relaxed, and there are many techniques teens can use to stay calm and focused when anger begins.
-They might be encouraged to close their eyes and focus on tensing and releasing specific muscle groups, beginning at the head and working down to the toes.
-Or, they might be asked to think of a specific safe place in which they feel happy and calm, and then bring up images from that safe place whenever they feel angry.
+Many therapists teach relaxation skills for anger issues.
+It’s difficult to yell, scream, and hit when the body and mind are relaxed.
+There are many techniques teens can use to stay calm and focused when anger begins.
+One might be encouraged to close their eyes and focus on tensing and releasing specific muscle groups, beginning at the head and working down to the toes.
+Or, they might be asked to think of a safe place in which they feel happy and calm, and then bring up images from that safe place whenever they feel angry.

-According to the Encyclopedia of Mental Disorders, some teens have never learned the finer points of communication.
-They may not know how to make small talk, or they may not be able to pick up on subtle cues that indicate that other people are uncomfortable or busy.
-These teens may be blissfully unaware of their behavior, and then become angry when they feel they’ve been “suddenly” rejected.
+According to the Encyclopedia of Mental Disorders, some teens have never learned true communication.
+They may not know how to make small talk.
+Or they may not be able to pick up on subtle cues that indicate that other people are uncomfortable or busy.
+These teens may be unaware of their behavior.
+They may become angry when they feel they’ve been rejected.

 Other teens benefit from basic Cognitive Behavioral Therapy.
-They learn how their thoughts can be controlled and changed before an angry impulse can take over.
-The teen might be asked to identify specific bodily sensations associated with anger, and when those sensations begin, the teen might be asked to use relaxation techniques to stop the impulse from taking over.
+They learn that thoughts can be controlled before an angry impulse can take over.
+The teen might be asked to identify specific bodily sensations associated with anger.
+And when those sensations begin, the teen might can use relaxation techniques to stop the impulse from taking over.

-For some teens, revising anger-related behaviors means changing the way the teen thinks, moves, reacts and talks.
-It’s a lot to change, and sometimes, teens need to step away from their lives and really focus on these lessons without being distracted by friends and social obligations.
+For some teens, revising anger-related behaviors means changing the way the teen thinks, reacts, and talks.
+It’s a lot to change, and sometimes, teens need to step away from their lives and focus on these lessons.
+This is best without being distracted by friends and social obligations.
 With this kind of help, teens truly can improve and gain control over the anger they feel.

 Helping With Healing

 There’s no question that living with an angry adolescent is difficult.
-Over time, as the teen becomes more and more angry, family members may develop their own coping skills to avoid provoking the teen and bringing on yet another outburst.
-When the teen emerges from treatment, families may still not know what to say or do in order to help the teen continue to manage their anger.
+Over time, as the teen becomes more and more angry, family members may develop their own coping skills.
+They may avoid provoking the teen and bringing on yet another outburst.
+When the teen emerges from treatment, families may still not know what to say or do to help the teen continue to manage their anger.